 Do I recommend Cloudflare APO?
 Sure, with how easy it is to set up on WordPress, it’s at least worth it a shot.
-Or maybe you don’t need it and are using Workers instead, or maybe the cache everything rule is good enough so you can save $5/mo.
-The only way to know is to try it yourself.
+Or maybe you don’t need it and are using Workers instead, or maybe the cache everything rule is sufficient so you can save $5/mo.
+The only way to know is trying it yourself.

 Here’s Cloudflare’s tutorial in case you got lost: